 Settlement Terms

-- Eligibility: Washington residents who received an App referral program text or referral text message between November 14, 2019, and August 7, 2025.
+The settlement covers Washington residents only.
+Specifically, it applies to users who received referral texts.
+These messages were sent between November 14, 2019, and August 7, 2025.

 Important Deadlines